Folk art of Taiwan

 These images, depicting ducks, are exhibited as eye catchers at the ‘Duck Café’, near Guoxing.
 (Photos copyright © by Kaj Halberg)

-Kitschy lion and giraffe, exhibited at a small Daoist temple, Taichung.
+Kitschy lion, giraffe, and camel, exhibited at a small Daoist temple, Taichung.
 (Photos copyright © by Kaj Halberg)

 This man makes glass items, melting the various parts together by using a bunsen burner, Lugang.
 (Photos copyright © by Kaj Halberg)